Bahram (Shahnameh)

-Bahram, seeing himself as somehow to blame for Ferud's death, he no longer cares for his own life.
-In a subsequent war between Iran and Turan shortly after Farud's death, he lost his whip in the battlefield.
-Although Goudarz, his father, and Giv, his brother advice him to not go for the whip, he sees this incident as a bad omen and puts his life to danger and returns to the battlefield solely in search of his whip.
+Bahram, seeing himself as somehow to blame for Farud's death, no longer cares for his own life.
+In a subsequent war between Iran and Turan shortly after Farud's death, he loses his whip on the battlefield.
+Although Goudarz, his father, and Giv, his brother advice him to not go for the whip, he sees this incident as a bad omen and puts his life in danger and returns to the battlefield solely in search of his whip.
 He finds an injured Iranian soldier and binds his wounds.
-He finally finds his whip, but at the last minute, he was surrounded by Turanian men.
-He bravely fights with them but at last, he was severely injured by Tazhāv (تَژاو) and shortly after he dies of the wound.
+He finally finds his whip, but at the last minute, he is surrounded by Turanian men.
+He bravely fights them but at last, he is severely injured by Tazhāv (تَژاو) and shortly after he dies from the wound.
 The unknown author of Mojmal al-tavarikh mentions him as the master of ceremonies (amīr-e majles) in Kay Khosrow's reign.